This post may contain affiliate links. For more information, read my disclosure policy.

-Cut the cookie dough in half, like you normally would.
-Then, sandwich each half between two sheets of Reynolds Kitchens Parchment Paper with SmartGrid.
-Roll out the dough like you normally would, and use the guidelines on the parchment paper to help with your rectangular shape.
+- Roll dough: Cut the cookie dough in half or into thirds, like you normally would.
+Then, sandwich each half between two sheets of Parchment Paper.
+Roll out the dough to 1/4″ thick using a rolling pin, and use the guidelines on the parchment paper to help with your rectangular shape.

-Once cooled, I made a simple royal icing to decorate with.
-Royal icing is easy when you use meringue powder, which you can find at most craft stores and in the Walmart cake aisle.
-It comes together fast and dries hard, so you can stack the cookies for giving.
+Once cooled, I make a simple royal icing to decorate with.
+You can definitely use regular sugar cookie frosting, but I love making a simple royal icing.
+Royal icing comes together fast and dries hard, so you can stack the cookies for giving.